Phase transitions and equilibrium measures in random matrix models: Introduction

+where $\lambda_N = \lambda_{N}(\varphi)$ and $D$ is a certain explicit function.
+The notation $F_N(z)\sim G_N(z)$, $z\in \Omega$, means that $F_N/G_N \to 1$ as $N\to\infty$ uniformly in $z\in\Omega$.
+The last expression above characterizes the desired rate of convergence of the Pad\'e approximants to the Cauchy transform of $w$, while the middle expression is due to the fact that the final result was obtained by reduction of the original problem to a study of a family of equilibrium measures.
+In particular, the normalized equilibrium potential turned out to be a good approximation to $\log|Q_N|$.
+The parameter $N = \deg Q_N$ is discrete, in accordance to the nature of the problem.
+The result was immediately generalized to a wider class of fields $\varphi$; we will go into some further details related to the case in Section~\ref{sec:critical} below when we study family $\lambda_{t}(\varphi)$ more systematically.

-For instance, a typical application of the notion of equilibrium measures for orthogonal polynomials is the following fundamental result from \cite{Gonchar:84} (see also \cite{MR916090, Mhaskar/Saff:85, Saff:97}), presented here in a simplified form: let $\varphi$ be a continuous external field, $n, N\in \N$, and let polynomial $Q_N(x)=Q_{N,n}(x)=x^N+\dots$ be defined by
+Another class of problems leading to a family of unit equilibrium measures with external fields depending on a parameter is the one of the zero distribution for orthogonal polynomials with variable weights.
+We mention (in a simplified form) one basic result from \cite{Gonchar:84} (see also \cite{MR916090}, \cite{Mhaskar/Saff:85}, \cite{Saff:97}): let $\varphi$ be a continuous external field, $n, N\in \N$, and let polynomial $Q_N(x)=Q_{N,n}(x)=x^N+\dots$ be defined by \eqref{defOP} with $w(x)= w_n(x) = e^{-2n \varphi(x)}$ and normalized this time by $k_N = 1$.
+This polynomial is also characterized by the extremal property